Andrew-Slade/C-plus-plus-projects/README.md

 # C-plus-plus-projects
-A workup directed towards learning concepts in HPC.
-Starting with the basics and mathematical data structures.
+A workup directed towards learning concepts in operating systems.
+Starting with the basics and moving towards creating a language and operating system.

 # Notable programs:
   >600 character automaton style calculator using cli
-  >a compiler being built
+  >an interpreter being built
   >a regex evaluation library